Fees and Funding

 Once you have submitted your application, we will send you information about how to secure your place on the course as well as providing details of the payment and funding options available to you.

-For courses with fees exceeding £200, you can pay in full at the point of booking or apply for the following payment options via the fees and funding form:
+For courses with fees exceeding £250, you can pay in full at the point of booking or apply for the following payment options via:

 Course FeePayment Options

-£401 +£50 non-refundable deposit payable at the point of booking (£150 for Access) and the balance payable one week before the course start.
+£401 +A minimum of £50 non-refundable deposit payable at the point of booking (£150 for Level 3 courses) and the balance payable one week before the course start.

 For courses longer than 25 weeks learners may apply to pay in instalments with 50% of the balance is payable one week before the course start and the remainder due 1st November.